hfp/libxstream/documentation/libxstream_contrib.md

-The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, and a constant on the left-hand side.
+The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, where an opening brace goes, whether a multi-line `if` or loop is braced, and a constant on the left-hand side.
 It works on the source text, with comments, literals, and preprocessor directives masked out, so a `return` in `#if` and another in `#else` count as one exit.
 A parser is not used on purpose: the declarations carry `LIBXS_API` and friends, which a preprocessor-less parser turns into an